mzazon/awesome-cloud-projects/gcp/api-middleware-cloud-run-mcp-servers-service-extensions/api-middleware-cloud-run-mcp-servers-service-extensions.md

    echo "✅ MCP Content Analyzer server created"
    ```

    The MCP Content Analyzer server now provides a standardized interface for AI-powered content analysis.
-This component follows MCP conventions for tool exposure, making it easily consumable by AI agents and other MCP clients while leveraging Vertex AI for intelligent content understanding.
+This component follows MCP conventions for tool exposure, making it easily consumable by AI agents and other MCP clients while leveraging Vertex AI's Gemini models for intelligent content understanding and analysis.

 2. **Create MCP Server for Request Routing**:

    The request router MCP server demonstrates how intelligent middleware can make dynamic routing decisions based on AI analysis.
-This server will receive analysis results and determine the optimal backend service for each request, showcasing MCP's ability to chain intelligent operations for complex decision-making workflows.
+This server receives analysis results and determines the optimal backend service for each request, showcasing MCP's ability to chain intelligent operations for complex decision-making workflows while maintaining loose coupling between services.

    ```bash
    # Navigate to request router directory